Ntezi/Simple-Product-Viewer-/README.md

     <h1 align="center">Simple Product Viewer </h1>
 </p>

-I built this exercise using MVC and, PHP Framework, Yii 2 Basic [Yii 2](http://www.yiiframework.com/)
+I built this exercise using MVC and, PHP Framework, [Yii 2](http://www.yiiframework.com/)

 The project contains the basic features of creating, listing and viewing items.
 Also, it has a RestFul API module that performs the same CRUD features